mathieubremond/rag-playground/readme.md

-# Project Readme
+# RAG Playgound

-This project is a playground for experimenting with various data pipeline and retrieval techniques.
+This project is a playground for experimenting with various data pipeline and retrieval techniques for Generative AI.
+The project is using TypeScript and Node.js

 ## Installation